Phillips Mill Historic District

 The Phillips Mill Historic District is a national historic district that is located in Solebury Township, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1983.

 History and architectural features

 This district includes thirty-four contributing buildings, one contributing site, and six contributing structures in the village of Phillips Mill.
 The district originally developed in the early eighteenth–century and is notable today as an artist's colony.
 It has the atmosphere of a picturesque old English village.
 Notable buildings and structures include the home of artist William L. Lathrop, the Phillips Mill Inn, West End Farm, Lenteboden, the Hotel du Village, Stone Cottage, and St. Philips Chapel.

-It was added to the National Register of Historic Places in 1983.